Did you know 80% of business relevant information is in text form? These are the best text analytics systems to help you get insights.

 Text analytics systems are all about helping you get high-quality information out of text inputs.
 It’s estimated that about 80% of information that’s relevant for a business comes from some sort of unstructured data, much of which is text - think things like e-mails, reports, and even social media posts.

-That’s where text analytics come in.
-These programs help you analyze your text-based data and sort it so you can understand the data.
+Text analytics systems help you analyze your text-based data and sort it so you can understand the data.
 There are lots of text analytics systems, but not all of them are on equal footing.
 Many of them offer the different features and capabilities.
 Others provide powerful tools, but have a steep learning curve.
 And yet more are great programs, but may not quite fit your business needs.

 That’s why we’ve selected the 8 best text analytics systems that can help you get the information you need out of unstructured data.